Mar Chiquita Partido

-Mar Chiquita Partido is a county (partido) located on the Atlantic coast of Buenos Aires Province in Argentina.
+Mar Chiquita Partido is a county (partido) located in the Atlantic coast of Buenos Aires Province in Argentina.

 This provincial subdivision has a population of about 18,000 inhabitants in an area of 3114 km2 and its county seat is Coronel Vidal.

 Economy

 The economy of Mar Chiquita Partido is dominated by agriculture, cattle raising, and the summer tourist season (December-February).